EOPF-Sample-Service/xcube-eopf/README.md

 # xcube-eopf

-`xcube-eopf` is a Python package and [xcube plugin](https://xcube.readthedocs.io/en/latest/plugins.html) that adds a [data store](https://xcube.readthedocs.io/en/latest/api.html#data-store-framework) named `eopf` to xcube.
+`xcube-eopf` is a Python package and [xcube plugin](https://xcube.readthedocs.io/en/latest/plugins.html) that adds a [data store](https://xcube.readthedocs.io/en/latest/api.html#data-store-framework) named `eopf-zarr` to xcube.
 The data store is used to access ESA EOPF data products as an analysis-ready datacube (ARDC).

 ## Features